About the author

 The production sound mixer is in charge of recording all relevant sound on the shooting day.
 That includes everything from principal dialogue to room tone to wild lines to limited sound effects.

-On set, the role of the production sound mixer is quite different than that of a sound mixer in post.
+The role of the on-set sound mixer is quite different from that of a sound mixer in post.
 The production sound mixer is concerned with gathering high-quality raw audio materials that will only later be layered into a film or television show’s final mix.

 Boom operator

-The boom operator is, of course, responsible for operating the boom mic, but they also play a significant role in placing microphones around sets and on performers in order to achieve the highest overall quality in the audio department’s recordings.
+The boom operator is responsible for operating the boom mic, but they also play a significant role in placing microphones around sets and on performers in order to achieve the highest overall quality in the audio department’s recordings.

-On low budget productions, the Boom Operator and the production sound mixer film crew positions are often filled by a single individual, but it’s important to recognize that their skill sets differ considerably and should always be hired as separate film crew positions whenever financial circumstances allow.
+On low budget productions, the boom operator and the production sound mixer film crew positions are often filled by a single individual, but their skill sets differ considerably and should always be hired as separate film crew positions whenever financial circumstances allow.

 Sound assistant/cable person

-Larger productions may require that a sound assistant or “cable person” be hired among the sound department film crew positions.
+Larger productions may require a sound assistant or cable person to be hired in addition to the senior sound department film crew positions.

 The sound assistant primarily supports the department through microphone placement and the monitoring of equipment, but they may be called upon to assist any other member of the sound department with any task requiring additional personnel.